 If you are aware of the Amazon Echo, which answers to the name Alexa, will find that the Echo Dot is like a small Alexa clone.
 She even answers to the same name.
 Although Dot is about 8” shorter than the original Echo, she can perform all of the same functions.
 The Amazon Echo is not required to use the Echo Dot.
 The Dot is a stand-alone device.

-Since the larger Echo sells for $179 and the Dot sells for $49, your first question might be “What’s missing?”
+Since the larger Echo is well, larger, your first question might be “What’s missing?”
 The answer is easy.
 The larger Echo has a set of surround sound speakers that fill her cylindrical 9” tower.
 The Dot has a microphone and a speaker, but Dot’s speaker is not made for playing music.
 It sounds fine when the Dot is talking to you, but you will find the sound lacking for playing music.

 Since playing music is one of the main functions of the Echo devices, Amazon has given Dot two different ways to add better speakers.
 First Dot has Bluetooth capabilities so she can hook up to any wireless Bluetooth speakers.
 Second, she has a standard 3.5mm audio out jack.
 That means that with the purchase of a simple audio cable, you can hook up just about any speaker or radio that has an aux-in port.
 This is actually a great feature.
 It seems that just about everyone has an old boom box or radio sitting in a closet.
 With an inexpensive cable, you can bring that old device back to usefulness.
 I hooked my Dot up to an old Bose radio and now Dot has a voice that is comparable, if not better than my bigger Echo.